 Readers, how do you plan your monthly budget?
 Do you create a zero-based budget?
 Do you use automated software?
 Excel?
 Paper and pencil?
 How much time do you spend on your budget each month?
 Share your thoughts and burning questions in the comments section below.

 A few weeks ago, I was lamenting the cost of graduate school with a friend over coffee.
 I commented that I had no idea why so many people were willing to go back to school for an MA or MBA and happily load up on debt that would have to be factored into their budget.

 Yup, I said the b-word.
 My friend winced, as if I had just kicked him in the shin under the table.

 For reasons I will forever struggle to understand, the word budget is a major taboo in today’s culture.
-Of course, I have never let that fact deter me in the past, and I wasn’t about to let it in this conversation, either.
+Of course, I have never let that fact stop me in the past, and I wasn’t about to let it in this conversation, either.

 “You do have a budget, right?”